 - Setup a trust for the transfer of assets, to cover estate taxes, and for the benefit of minors

-Creating a will on your own can be a duanting task so it is wise to have your legal documents reviewed by a firm such as LegalZoom Reviews.
+Creating a will on your own can be a duanting task so it is wise to have your legal documents reviewed by a firm that specializes in Estate Planning.
 Creating a complete estate plan provides you with the knowledge that your wishes will be carried out and your family and loved ones will not have to deal with these difficult issues alone.

 Do you have common Estate Plan documents such as a will, durable power of attorney or living will?